Evertras/simple-homemanager/04-checkpoint-part-2.md

 really cool stuff like currying.
 We'll leave that for another day, so for now just know that a function always has exactly one argument.

-Functions can also take an attribute set as an argument.
+Functions can (and often do) take an attribute set as an argument.
 The Nix syntax allows us to _deconstruct_ the incoming attribute set into specific fields that we expect.
 When we do this, the input fields _must_ be provided (unless we do some other fancy default syntax, which is for another day).

 ```nix
 # A function that takes an attribute set with fields `a` and `b` and returns